-Anyone who wants a Generation Unit to be qualified for participation in the RPS Class I or Class II program must apply for a Statement of Qualification (SQA).
-This page includes directions for applying for the RPS Class I and Class II SQA.
+Generation Units seeking to participate in the RPS Class I or Class II programs must apply for a Statement of Qualification.

 Generation Unit Owners may find it easier to become part of an Aggregation, which represents a number of systems and Owners, provides qualification from DOER, establishes an account at NEPOOL GIS, and markets and sells its members' RECs.
 DOER encourages Owners of all sizes to take advantage of Aggregations; however, each owner must be aware of and carefully consider the aggregator’s contract terms and fees for the disposal of its members' RECs.

 An Aggregation can only be composed of projects that are of the same technology, located in the same state, and each meet all applicable eligibility criteria for qualification under RPS Class I or II.

 If the system is part of an Aggregation and the system owner and aggregator are separate entities, than the following document must be signed by each party attesting that a contract has been signed and should the contract be terminated DOER will be notified within 30 days: